Missing All Upper or Lower Teeth

 Although many patients have no problem wearing an upper denture, some people find it difficult to wear and eat with lower dentures.
 Several implant-supported replacement options are available if you are missing all of your lower teeth.

-One option is to have two implants placed in your lower jaw and a denture made that snaps onto these implants.
+One option is to have two implants placed in your lower jaw and a denture made that snaps onto these dental implants.
 This option allows your lower denture to be more stable while chewing than without implants.
 However, there will still be movement of your lower denture, and sore spots will occur if any food particles, especially seeds, are caught under it.
 As with all removable replacement teeth, you still will need periodic appointments for denture adjustment.

 Another option involves placing four to six implants, depending on your jaw size or shape, into your lower jaw.
 After healing is complete, the implants are connected with a custom-made support bar.
 Your denture will be made with special internal retention clips that attach onto the support bar, enabling the denture to snap firmly into place.
 This is called an “overdenture.”
 The advantage of this option is that it is much more stable than the first option and allows very little denture movement.
 Your denture is still removable for easy cleaning and maintenance.

 A third option involves placing five or more implants in your jaw and attaching a permanent denture.
 Your denture is held in place by screws or clasps that secure it to the support posts or bar.
 It doesn’t touch the gum tissue, which allows you to clean under the denture without removing it.
 This denture will replace all your missing lower teeth and will not be removed except at maintenance visits.
 Although cleaning under your denture without removing it is more time consuming and requires more dexterity, many patients who want a permanent denture prefer this option.